 Wynona rubbed her temples, “Okay, how do we stop this spell?
 Is there a way to reverse it?”

 I turned to him questioningly.
 “You’ve tried this spell before?”

 “Of course.
 I am the Sage of its magic type after all.
 I have to learn it in order to understand it,” Tristan replied before proceeding to explain.
-“To even cast the spell, the Spellcaster must summon half of his energy and put forth onto the deceased subject.
-It could be an animal, a person, anything that was once alive.
+“To even cast the spell, the Spellcaster must summon half his energy and put forth onto the deceased subject.
+It could be an animal or a person—anything that was once alive.
 I cast this spell once, on a pet bird, but what was summoned was…something else.
 It was the carcass, an undead thing, with no mind or soul—just a physical shell of what once was.”